Traffic Operations System/Safe on 17

 - Public education efforts increase driver awareness of safe driving practices, especially on mountainous highways and thus reduce collisions.
 Brochures, press releases and articles are examples of mechanisms for informing the public about safety on Highway 17.

-During the last ten years, the coordinated approach of the Safe on 17 program has reduced by almost half (43%) the number of injuries and fatalities on the Highway 17 corridor.
+During the last ten years, the coordinated approach of the Safe on 17 program has reduced by approximately 40% the number of injuries and fatalities on the Highway 17 corridor.
 The strategies listed above were implemented courtesy of a 3-year grant from the State Office of Traffic Safety (OTS).
 After the OTS grant expired, the SCCRTC and MTC agreed to continue funding enhanced CHP enforcement with funds from their Service Authority for Freeway Emergencies (SAFE).
-The 2012 Safe on 17 Annual Report and the Safe on 17 Fact Sheet provide additional information about this program.
+The 2015 Safe on 17 Annual Report and the Safe on 17 Fact Sheet provide additional information about this program.

 Safe on 17 annual reports: